VersesTech/vbgs/README.md

 pip install -e .[gpu]
 ```

 Note: There is a dependency conflict between the torch cuda version and the jax cuda version.
-To use the renderer from the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), please create a separate virtual environment and install this as instructed.
+To use the renderer from the [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting), please create a separate virtual environment and install this as instructed there.
 Then install the `cpu` version of this repository and run the scripts for rendering within this environment.
+Currently this repository requires `gaussian-splatting` to be cloned in the same parent folder as `vbgs`.
+In case it is installed somewhere else, please adapt `vbgs.render.volume.py` to point to the correct location.

+Note: Currently the repository

 ## Getting the Data